-At its first regular meeting in January of the eleventh (11th) year after the adoption of this Charter, and thereafter every tenth (10th) year commencing thereafter, the Council shall appoint a Charter Review Advisory Commission ("Charter Review Commission") consisting of no fewer than five (5) persons in the same manner and application process as that prescribed for appointments to advisory committees, boards, and agencies.
+At its first regular meeting in January December of the tenth eleventh (10th) year after the adoption of this Charter, and thereafter every tenth (10th) year commencing thereafter, the Council shall appoint a Charter Review Advisory Commission ("Charter Review

+Commission") consisting of no less fewer than five (5) persons in the same manner and application process as that prescribed for appointments to advisory committees, boards, and agencies Citizen Boards and agencies.
 Each Council Member shall be entitled to appoint one Charter Revision Commission member but that appointee shall be ratified by a majority of the Council.
 In addition, the Council may appoint by majority vote any additional members to the charter review commission which have submitted an application or letters of interest.
 The Charter Review Commission shall commence its proceedings within forty-five (45) days after appointment by the Council.
 If the Charter Review Commission shall make recommendations to Council, and shall determine if a Charter revision is needed, it shall draft such amendments to this Charter as it deems appropriate and submit the same to the Council no later than one (1) year after their appointment by the Council.
 Notwithstanding any other provision in this Charter, the Charter Review Commission shall select the Chairperson of the Charter Review Commission.